percona/percona-server-mysql-operator/docs/enhancements/cross-cluster-replication/cross-cluster-replication.md

 - `spec.primaryCluster` *(required, string)*: Logical name of the desired primary cluster.
 Must equal exactly one `clusters[].name`.
 Editing this triggers a planned switchover, or a force failover if `allowForceFailover` is true and the current primary is unreachable.
 - `spec.allowForceFailover` *(optional, default: `false`)*: When true, the controller is permitted to use `forcePrimaryCluster()` if a `primaryCluster` change is requested while the current primary is unreachable.
 When false, the controller blocks and surfaces a condition.
 Default `false` because force failover is destructive (data correctness can suffer).
+- `spec.sslMode` *(optional, string, default: `AUTO`)*: SSL Mode for the ClusterSet replication channels.
+Available options are:
+  - `DISABLED`: TLS encryption is disabled for the ClusterSet replication channels.
+  - `REQUIRED`: TLS encryption is enabled for the ClusterSet replication channels.
+  - `VERIFY_CA`:  like REQUIRED, but additionally verify the peer server TLS certificate against the configured Certificate Authority (CA) certificates.
+  - `VERIFY_IDENTITY`: like VERIFY_CA, but additionally verify that the peer server certificate matches the host to which the connection is attempted.
+  - `AUTO`: TLS encryption will be enabled if supported by the instance, otherwise disabled.
 - `spec.mysqlshellRunner.image` *(required, string)*: Container image used for the `mysqlshell-runner` Pod and the `createReplicaCluster` Job.
 Must contain a `mysqlsh` binary on `PATH`.
 The mysqlsh version should match the major version of the MySQL endpoints participating in this ClusterSet (e.g. 8.0 endpoints → 8.0 mysqlsh).
 See §5.6 for the rationale.
 - `spec.clusters[]` *(required, length >= 2)*: List of clusters participating in the ClusterSet.
 Each entry:
   - `name` *(required, immutable per entry)*: Logical handle used in `primaryCluster`, status, annotations.
 Must match `[a-z0-9-]{1,63}`.
 Immutable once observed in status; renames go through remove + re-add.